Abandoned & Little-Known Airfields:

 as it was not depicted at all on the September 1958 San Diego Local Aeronautical Chart (according to Chris Kennedy).

-the northern portion of the former airport property had been redeveloped with housing,
+By the time of a 1964 aerial photo, the northern portion of the La Pressa Airport site had been redeveloped with housing,

 and the southern portion was covered with the Spring Valley Shopping Center.